 The Operations Center coordinates submission of concepts that have been approved by the respective SCs to the SLG.
 A primary, secondary, and statistical reviewer are assigned to each concept.
 Assigned reviewers submit written comments to the Operations Center 1-2 days in advance of the SLG review for distribution to the SLG, the relevant SC chair and vice chair, and the proposing investigators prior to the review.
 Reviews generally include an open portion followed by a closed portion for SLG members only (which may be held on a separate day).
 During the open portion, the relevant SC chair, vice chair, or designee (which may be one of the proposing investigators) briefly introduces the concept and responds to questions or requests for clarification; assigned reviewers may also briefly present their comments or overall evaluation.
-During the closed portion of the review (or in writing in advance if they are not able to participate).
+During the closed portion of the review, assigned reviewers lead the discussion of the concept.
+Other SLG members provide comments during the review (or in writing in advance if they are not able to participate).
 In some cases, all SC chairs and vice chairs are invited to participate in the review, for example, when the review is held during the IMPAACT Annual Meeting.